How to Maximize Your Social Security Benefits: A Comprehensive Guide

 4. Consider Filing and Suspending (Restricted Application):

 If you were born before January 2, 1954, you may still have the option to file and suspend your benefits or use the restricted application strategy.
-These strategies allow you to trigger spousal benefits while deferring your retirement benefits, enabling your help to grow over time.
+These strategies allow you to trigger spousal benefits while deferring your retirement benefits, enabling your benefits to grow over time.
 Since the rules regarding these strategies changed in 2015, you should consult a financial advisor or the SSA to understand the specifics and determine if they apply to your situation.

 5. Account for Taxes and Earnings Limitations: